KonstantinosPC/to-do/README.md

 * Last Name: `<What ever you want>`
 * Perms: `2`

+Then after you do all that go to the `todo` file and search for the folder called `scripts`.
+In there there is going to be a file called __`db_conn.php`__.
+There you are going to put the hostname/ip address & credentials of your database.

 After you put that you can hop on to a browser and log in with the credentials admin:admin.
 Then all you have to do is create an account through the Interface and then remove the admin account from the database and then you are ready.

 ### I Hoped you liked the proccess.
 I hope it was not that difficult.
 See you in the next version. 😉